-Based on pleadings and the PHC discussion, Phase One issues are designed to establish the need for the project by resolving basic planning assumptions and standards of review that may inform the CEQA/NEPA process.
+Based on pleadings and the PHC discussion, Phase One issues are designed to establish the need for the project by resolving basic planning assumptions and standards of review that may inform the joint CEQA/NEPA process.
 Such planning assumptions set forth the appropriate reliability standards, the base year, planning horizon, and the demand forecasts.
 Such planning assumptions also address the extent to which existing supply availability at Otay Mesa, and Line 1600 short-term safety compliance may help inform a need determination early in the proceeding.
-Addressing the need determination in Phase One in no way was designed to predetermine the outcome of the Commission's CEQA process, which has been ongoing concurrent with this proceeding.
+Addressing the need determination in Phase One in no way was designed to predetermine the outcome of the Commission's CEQA process.
+Should the Phase One process determine that there is need for a project that meets the project objectives, any determinations made in Phase One would be carried forward into the environmental review document.
 In the meantime, as directed in D.14-06-007, the Commission has delegated SED authority to oversee the safety of Line 1600 to ensure that the directives of Resolution SED-1 are carried out in a timely fashion.

-The Scoping Memo plan was to move forward with briefs and reply briefs on long-term need, planning assumptions, standards of review, Otay Mesa Supply and Line 1600 Safety Compliance in advance of the issuance of the environmental document.
-The goals of Phase One are also to take evidence on related factual issues that are subject to dispute in advance of the issuance of the environmental document.
+The Scoping Memo plan was to move forward with briefs and reply briefs on long-term need, planning assumptions, standards of review, Otay Mesa Supply and Line 1600 Safety Compliance in advance of the issuance of the joint environmental document.
+The goals of Phase One are also to take evidence on related factual issues that are subject to dispute in advance of the issuance of the joint environmental document.

 The First Phase decision addresses the concept of "need" for the Proposed Project pertaining to overall safety, reliability, resiliency, and operational flexibility.
-The notion that the Proposed Project at 200 MMcfd (or more) is designed to address a capacity reduction of approximately 25 MMcfd on Line 1600 is a mismatch.
-Therefore, one could argue that the question of whether the

-Commission should grant a CPCN for Line 3602 should be disassociated from the question of the proper safety treatment for Line 1600.
+The notion that the Proposed Project at 200 MMcfd (or more) is designed for a deficit of approximately 25 MMcfd supply on Line 1600 is a mismatch.
+Therefore, one could argue that the question of whether the Commission should grant a CPCN for Line 3602 should be disassociated from the question of the proper safety treatment for Line 1600.

 The filing of these two separate requests in a single application is unique given the vast scope and scale of issues.
 As parties point out, another major issue in this first phase decision is the alleged Applicants' desire to challenge and/or revisit prior decisions that did not suit their interests in prior applications (e.g., D.14-06-997 "PSEP Decision Tree" and D.02-11-073, D.06-09-039 "Commission Reliability Standards").
 Some parties argue that these challenges should have taken the form of "Petitions for Modification" rather than a single Application that combines all of these issues.
 Another issue is the absence of credible market analysis of the Southern System to provide a suitable backdrop for this decision.
-The last "official" market study that the Applicant cited to support its conclusions was a California Energy Commission (CEC) study that was performed in 2008.
-(UCAN Exh.
-4, Attachment E.) During ten days of hearings during the summer/fall 2017, much of the relevant supply and marketing information was updated that provides more relevant context for this decision.
+The last "official" market study that the Applicant cited to support its conclusions was a California Energy Commission (CEC) study that was performed in 2008.23 During ten days of hearings during the summer/fall 2017, much of the relevant supply and marketing information was updated that provides more relevant context for this decision.